jeffs/jeff-schwab-resume/pdf.md

 ### Acting CTO at Epistemic AI, April 2021 - June 2022
 * Helped a team of experts revolutionize the world of life science research
 * Supervised a team of ten engineers
-* Coordinated initiatives with amount product, science, and leadership teams
+* Coordinated initiatives with product, science, and leadership teams

 ### Senior Software Engineer (SWE) at Google, January 2019 - August 2020
 * Worked on a dedicated Engineering Productivity team within Core Systems